Mockup of a landing page on Compricer showing both mobile and desktop view.

 Designing with users in mind

-Compricer's flows were standardised across their site.
-They always required users to fill out a form, get offers to compare, choose an offer, and lastly sign the offer by filling out another form.
-As such, the user flows consisted mostly of forms, even though the comparison page provided most value to the users.
-Beginning with the car insurance service, which had the most traffic, we conducted user tests and discovered new pain points.
-Using our findings, we redesigned the pages with the main changes being:
+Compricer’s user flows were standardised across the site.
+Users always had to fill out a form, receive offers to compare, select an offer, and then complete another form to sign.
+Most of the flows revolved around forms, even though the comparison page delivered the most value.
+Starting with the car insurance service, which had the highest traffic, we conducted user tests and uncovered new pain points.
+Based on these insights, we redesigned the pages with the main changes focused on:

 More compact cards for easier comparison, with at least three cards visible at once on mobile.